Link Search Menu Expand Document

 Metafield definitions

-Using a metafield definition allows you to show and edit custom values directly from the Shopify admin.
+Using a metafield definition allows you to display and edit custom values directly from the Shopify Admin UI.
 Definitions can be pinned so they show directly on the customer admin page.
 Customer Fields will automatically attempt to create metafield definitions for each data column.

 Warning

-You must exactly match the data column’s type with the metafield type.
+You must exactly match the data column’s type with the metafield type in Shopify.
 Failing to do so will result in errors.
 See the above table for data column types to metafield type references.
 For example, a definition matching a data column (by namespace/key) with type integer must use the number_integer type.
+The same is also true for namespaces; the data column namespace needs to match the intended metafield namespace in Shopify.

 Writing to metafields